 Here’s the number of backlinks surfaced by SpyFu and Semrush in my tests:

-(Interestingly, I have run this test a couple of times now, with each test taking place a few months apart.
+(Interestingly, I have run this test a few times now, with each test taking place a few months apart.
 While the number of links surfaced by Semrush changed every time the test was run, the SpyFu numbers remained static, indicating that its database may not be updated all that frequently.)

 So when it comes to backlink database size, and the number of backlinks surfaced by both tools, it’s another win for Semrush.